Adventure with a Purpose

 Would like to come but can’t for whatever reason?
 Sponsor a driver!
 There are many adventurous young people who would like to come distribute books but can’t afford it.
 You can sponsor one you know or one on our waiting list.

-We are navigating the pandemic situation.
+Traveling restrictions due to the pandemic situation are slowly lifting.
 If you have questions or travel concerns, contact us.

 You don’t have to commit until January, but reserve your spot by contacting us and letting us know you want to come!

 It is very important that you:

 - Love God and have a desire to share Jesus with the children.